The Catalogue: Contents and formats

-Due to licensing issues, three of these albums—Computer World, Electric Cafe (now re-christened with its original working title of Techno Pop) and The Mix—are unavailable in the United States except as part of the boxed set (although they can now be found on streaming services such as Spotify).
-The Techno Pop album contains a slightly revised track listing from its predecessor Electric Cafe: the song "The Telephone Call" now appears in its much shorter single mix, and that single's B-side remix, "House Phone", has been added as a proper album track.
+Due to licensing issues, three of these albums—Computer World, Electric Café (now re-christened with its original working title of Techno Pop) and The Mix—are unavailable in the United States except as part of the boxed set (although they can now be found on streaming services such as Spotify).
+The Techno Pop album contains a slightly revised track listing from its predecessor Electric Café: the song "The Telephone Call" now appears in its much shorter single mix, and that single's B-side remix, "House Phone", has been added as a proper album track.
 As with previous Kraftwerk releases, the collection is distributed in two versions: English-language vocal tracks for international distribution and another (Der Katalog) with German-language vocal tracks.
 The boxed set contains eight CDs in mini-vinyl card wallet packaging, plus individual large-format booklets.
 On October 5, 2009, Kraftwerk released several remastered albums with redesigned artwork.